WHY TODAY’S ARTISTS ARE ALL MULTI-HYPHENATES

 There was a time when being an artist meant just that: making art.
 You wrote songs, performed them, and if you were lucky — or signed — someone else handled the rest.
 Visuals, marketing, rollout, design.
 A machine existed around the music.
 And for better or worse, you got to stay in your lane.

-Today, that model feels distant.
-Not just outdated, but irrelevant.
+Today, that model doesn’t just feel outdated; it feels irrelevant.
 The new generation of artists is building themselves from the ground up.
 And they’re doing it across mediums.

 This is what the rise of the multi-hyphenate artist looks like.
-Nowadays, artists aren’t just expected to create — they’re expected to package their creativity across every possible medium.
+Artists today aren’t just expected to create.
+They’re expected to package their creativity across every possible medium.
 You don’t just drop a song.
-You direct the video, edit the teaser, style the cover shoot, code the website, write the captions, manage the release schedule, design the merch, and build the world around it — often while holding down a job, paying rent, and staying visible online.
+You direct the video, edit the teaser, style the cover shoot, code the website, write the captions, manage the release schedule, design the merch, and build the world around it.
+All while holding down a job, paying rent, and staying visible online.

-And most of the time, you’re doing it without a label, a team, or a budget.
-The old split between artist and creative director, between singer and visual stylist, no longer holds.
+Most of the time, you’re doing all of that without a label, a team, or a budget.
+The old split between artist and creative director, between singer and visual stylist, doesn’t really hold anymore.
 Today’s independent artists are often all of it at once.

 This is the new reality for a generation of independent artists: to even reach an audience, you need more than a good song.
 You need a story, a look, a strategy.
-And you need to execute it all yourself — or learn fast.
+And you need to execute it yourself or figure it out along the way, but fast.

 It’s an exhausting standard.
 And a quietly dangerous one.